 - Practice positive thoughts.
 Do you find that you tend to replay or fixate on negative ideas or situations?
 And the more you try to tell yourself to stop thinking about things, the more you seem to obsess about it?
 The solution is to shift the conversation in your head in a positive direction with positive self-talk.
 Positive self-talk is being optimistic and encouraging toward yourself and your life situations.
 It is giving yourself the grace and understanding that you often give to others.
 This is the key to breaking the downward spiral of pessimism and letting go of the negativity that prevents you from being able to forgive.

 - Silence your biggest critic, your own inner voice.
 Sometimes we are harder on ourselves than others.
 We hold ourselves accountable for things that we cannot control, and we do not forgive ourselves for our own mistakes.
 One powerful step towards self-forgiveness is to show ourselves the same grace that we show others.
 Also, to prevent the vicious cycle of negative and self-defeating thoughts, it is important to develop a sense of self-worth.
 Once you realize the amazing person that you are and know that you are good enough, you will begin to tolerate simple mistakes.
 You are more comfortable with the idea that no one is perfect, including you, and that you have flaws.
 You can then begin to silence your biggest critic, your own inner voice!

 The opinions expressed here are solely my own as a psychiatrist and public health advocate.
 I receive no support from any pharmaceutical or device company.

-My best-selling book—The Modern Trophy Wife: How to Achieve Your Life Goals While Thriving at Home — is now available in electronic, paperback, and hardcover versions on Amazon, Barnes & Noble, and iBooks.
+My new book— The Modern Trophy Wife: How to Achieve Your Life Goals While Thriving at Home — is now available in electronic, paperback and hard cover versions.
+Get your copy here